esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ### Use context
-To improve on what we expect the LLM to return, it is also possible to provide it with some context.
+To improve on what to expect the LLM to return, it is also possible to provide it with some context.
 For example, we can add:
 ```python
 context = "You are a highschool history teacher trying to explain societal impact of historic events."
 messages = [